-As of June 30, 2024, we estimate that at least a majority of our deposit balances were sourced from political organizations.
-This estimate is subject to data limitations and identifying a client as a political organization sometimes requires judgment, and the actual number of our deposits represented by political organizations may differ from this estimate.
+As of June 30, 2024, we estimate that at least a majority of our demand deposits were represented by political organizations.
+This estimate is subject to data limitations and identifying a client as a political organization sometimes requires judgment, and the actual number of our demand deposits represented by political organizations may differ from this estimate.
 See "Risk Factors - Operational Risks - Our reliance on estimates and risk management activities may not always prevent or mitigate risks effectively, leading to potential differences between actual results and our forecasts."